tombatossals/angular-leaflet-directive/bower_components/esri-leaflet/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [license.txt]( https://raw.github.com/Esri/esri-leaflet/master/license.txt) file.
+A copy of the license is available in the repository's [LICENSE](./LICENSE) file.

 [](Esri Tags: ArcGIS Web Mapping Leaflet)
 [](Esri Language: JavaScript)